-With their vibrant colors and freshness, Tomatoes are a popular vegetable known for their prolific yield and versatility in cooking.
-A member of the nightshade family, it comes in approximately 10,000 varieties, with colors ranging from pink to purple, yellow to white, and even black.
-Tomatoes are often categorized as an indeterminate or determinate variety, and it is important to know the difference when deciding which to plant.
+With their vibrant colors and freshness, tomatoes are a popular vegetable known for their prolific yield and versatility in cooking.
+A member of the nightshade family, tomatoes come in approximately 10,000 varieties, with colors ranging from pink to purple, yellow to white, and even black.
+Tomatoes are often categorized into indeterminate or determinate varieties, and it is important to know the difference when deciding which to plant.

 - Indeterminate: If you have a large amount of space, you can consider growing indeterminate varieties.
 Since they grow on vines, they will need supports such as trellises or tomato cages.
 This type will grow continuously until killed by frost, sometimes growing up to 10 ft.
-It produces lateral shoots branching from the main stems and has a much longer growing period than determinate tomatoes.
+These plants produce lateral shoots branching from the main stems and have a much longer growing period than determinate tomatoes.

 - Tomato varieties: Some varieties include cherry and grape tomatoes, Roma tomatoes, and beefsteaks.
 Small and easy to grow, cherry tomatoes are recommended for beginners.
 Due to their sweetness, Roma tomatoes are ideal for tomato paste or sauce.
 Beefsteaks are large and firm, holding up well when sliced, which makes them ideal for sandwiches and burgers.